danpeirce/photogate-box-ssd1306term/README.md

 The photogate Box is an interface box intended to act as an interface between a photogate and a computer.
 The Photogate box includes a microcontroller with built-in hardware timers.

-This branch is for the PIC18F4525 MCU (used in Surrey photogate boxes).
+This branch is for the PIC18F2620 MCU (used in Richmond photogate boxes).

-There is also a [branch for the PIC18F2620 MCU](https://github.com/danpeirce/photogate-box/tree/pic18f2620) (used in Richmond photogate boxes).
+There is also a [branch for the PIC18F4525 MCU](https://github.com/danpeirce/photogate-box/tree/pic18f4525) (used in Surrey photogate boxes).

 ## Source code in C
 The source code for this project is in C and is licensed under the [GNU GPL v3](http://www.gnu.org/licenses/gpl-3.0.txt).